jig08/sQuick/README.md

 # sQuick

-The intended “searchQuick” (sQuick) is an application to enable a user to search a set of books or texts, like an encyclopaedia, or some other topical book collection offline.
+- The intended “searchQuick” (sQuick) is an application to enable a user to search a set of books or texts, like an encyclopaedia, or some other topical book collection offline.

-Built in Pharo 4.0
+- The project can be directly loaded via the Configuration Browser in Pharo 4.0

+- World > Configuration Browser > sQuick(jigyasa)

 # Current Status

-UI build in progress.
+- UI build in progress.

-DoIt 'MainInterface startUp' in Playground/Workspcae to check it out.
+- Do_It 'MainInterface startUp' in Playground/Workspace to check it out.